Top 5 Signs Your Tap Water Needs Filtration in 2026

 Why Is Hard Water a Problem?

-Dry Skin and Hair:Â Dry skin and hair may also be attributed to hard water, which leaves a layer of minerals on them.
+Dry Skin and Hair: Dry skin and hair may also be due to hard water, which leaves a mineral layer on the skin and hair.
 It can leave your skin feeling tight and irritated, and your hair can also turn dry or lifeless.

-Poor Soap Lathering:Â Soap lathering is not enjoyable, as hard water does not allow soap to lather properly.
-This leaves your dishes, clothes, and even your bathtub with a buildup of unappetizing soap scum that can be challenging to remove.
+Poor Soap Lathering: Soap lathers poorly because hard water prevents it from forming a rich lather.
+This leaves your dishes, clothes, and even your bathtub with unappetizing soap scum buildup that can be challenging to remove.

 How Filtration Can Help